owncloud/docs/docs/build-the-docs.md

 ### Viewing The HTML Documentation

 Assuming that there are no errors, the next thing to do is to view the result in your browser.
-In case you have already installed a webserver, you need to make the HTML docmentation available pointing to subdirectory `public` or for easy handling use our predefined Yarn target so that you can view your changes, before committing and pushing the changes to the remote docs repository.
+If you have already installed a webserver, you need to make the HTML documentation available pointing to subdirectory `public` or for easy handling use our predefined Yarn target so that you can view your changes, before committing and pushing the changes to the remote docs repository.
 You could also use [PHP's built-in webserver](https://secure.php.net/manual/en/features.commandline.webserver.php) as well.

 The following example uses our Yarn target, to start it run the following command in the root of your docs repository: